 The North Carolina Maritime Museum showcases the history and culture of the Lower Cape Fear region.
 The exhibits allow guests to have a closer look at the natural and cultural history of the area.
 From pirates to shipwrecks, there is a ton of maritime history waiting to be discovered in Southport.
 The museum also offers educational programs for both children and adults.

 For visitors that want to expand their knowledge and learn more about the history of the solar system, space exploration and the galaxy, visit Ingram Planetarium.
-Enjoy high definition digital projections and surround sound in the SciDome Sky Theater.
-Experience a laser show, a combination of lights and music, or check out one the exhibits offered in the Paul Dennis Science Hall.
+Enjoy high-definition digital projections and surround sound in the SciDome Sky Theater.
+Experience a laser show, a combination of lights and music, or check out one of the exhibits offered in the Paul Dennis Science Hall.

 Fort Johnson Southport Museum and Visitor Center